EnvyDya/Space-Detector/README.md

 ## Get the data

-To get the images, you can run the `web_scraping.py` script using `python web_scraping.py` from the src folder.
+To get the images, you can run the `web_scraping.py` script using `python src/web_scraping.py` from the root folder.
+It will download the NB_IMAGES_TO_DOWNLOAD first images from the Hubble website and save them in the `data` folder, while creating a csv file with the images associated to their labels.
+NB_IMAGES_TO_DOWNLOAD is an environment variable that can be set to change the number of images to download defined in the .env file.